evhub/coconut/DOCS.md

 ### Expanded Indexing for Iterables

-Beyond indexing standard Python sequences, Coconut supports indexing into a number of iterables, including `range` and `map`, which do not support random access in Python.
+Beyond indexing standard Python sequences, Coconut supports indexing into a number of iterables, including `range` and `map`, which do not support random access in all Python versions but do in Coconut.
 In Coconut, indexing into an iterable of this type uses the same syntax as indexing into a sequence in vanilla Python.

 ##### Example